JakeCooper/OnePlusTwoBot/README.md

 4. Enter your email WITH @gmail.com.
 5. Enter your password

+Note: EmailParser.py won't work if you have 2-step authentication ON.
+For the time being, disable it and then run it

 ## GuerrillaMail Exploit (working as of 8.4.2015)

 Steps to use: